liquity/bold/README.md

 Overall, the bigger factor in urgent redemption unprofitability is likely to be a market price decrease post oracle-failure, rather than a `lastGoodPrice` that is slightly too high.
 As mentioned in [Known Issue 4](https://github.com/liquity/bold?tab=readme-ov-file#3---path-dependent-redemptions-lower-fee-when-chunking), `lastGoodPrice` can become out of date simply due to market price movements.

-### 20 - Users Can Game Upfront Fees by Chunking Debt
+### 20 - Users can game upfront fees by chunking debt

 When a borrower opens a Trove or draws new debt, an [upfront fee](https://github.com/liquity/bold?tab=readme-ov-file#upfront-borrowing-fees) is charged based on the branch’s debt-weighted average interest rate.
 That is: